What are police drones?

 Police drones are proving to be an essential tool for law enforcement agencies, enabling them to respond to emergencies safely, quickly, and efficiently.

-The use of drones by law enforcement agencies has grown exponentially in the past few years.
 According to the latest statistics from Atlas of Surveillance, a project of the EFF and the University of Nevada, at least 1,172 police departments across the country are using drones.
-This is due in part to advances in drone technology and in part to the fact that drones are becoming more affordable and accessible.

 This article highlights the advantages of utilizing drones in law enforcement, their applications, and top police drone options.